Ahnaf-nub/Ghibli-World/Ghibli-world/README.md

 ## 📡 Data & APIs

 - Primary film data from [Studio Ghibli API](https://ghibliapi.vercel.app/)
-- Local fallbacks ensure recent titles like *The Boy and the Heron* always appear
 - Quotes and mood mappings are handcrafted within the app

-Enjoy wandering the skies! 🌥️